Hxrlio/CustomCoords/README.md

 Client Side only, has no function server side.

 ## Development?
 Extremely casual.
 Expect nothing.
-Currently in pre-development stages.
+Currently in alpha development stages.

 ## Goal?
 A coordinates mod that gives you control over the meaning of those funny little numbers.